You’ve probably done some research and have come across many different models of bicycle trailers.

 1. Cabin Size and Capacity

 Bike trailers come in a variety of sizes.

 How big is big enough and how big is too big?

-> This can depend on a variety of factors including how many children you plan to tow, how long you want the trailer to be usable for your growing child, and, frankly, how heavy a load you don’t mind hauling behind you.
+This can depend on a variety of factors including how many children you plan to tow, how long you want the trailer to be used for your growing child, and, frankly, how heavy a load you don’t mind hauling behind you.

-> Of course, doubles will be larger than singles, but within these two offerings cabin size can vary greatly depending on make and model with each offering varying amounts of space for shoulder room, headspace and weight capacity.
+Of course, doubles will be larger than singles, but within these two offerings cabin size can vary greatly depending on make and model with each offering varying amounts of space for shoulder room, headspace, and weight capacity.

-> These are your more streamlined options.
+These are your more streamlined options.

-> Single cabins lighter, narrower, cheaper and easier to tow.
+Single cabins lighter, narrower, cheaper, and easier to tow.

-> Of course, they will also offer less storage space and will only be able to carry one child at a time.
+Of course, they will also offer less storage space and will only be able to carry one child at a time.

 Examples of Single Seaters : Allen Sports JTX-1